-Do you know that you may be eligible to claim tax relief on your commercial property purchase?
+Did you know that you could claim tax relief on your commercial property purchase?

-Capital Allowances are a valuable form of tax relief available where a person incurs capital expenditure, usually through buying, refurbishing or building a commercial property.
+Capital Allowances are a valuable form of tax relief.
+They are available where a person incurs capital expenditure, usually through refurbishing, building or more commonly known when...buying commercial property.

 Why should I choose Roger Hannah & Co?

 - Specialist accountancy and surveying professions = maximum benefit.

 - If no claim is identified then no charge.

 Our aim is to obtain and maximise your tax relief available to you via Government Legislation.

 Am I eligible? - Advice for solicitors, accountants and commercial property owners.

 How does the last Government update on 1st April 2014 affect me?

 Latest Case studies£255K identified at a (historic) New Build Office Park » 2nd June 2016